sunsetwx/sunburst.js/README.md

 ## Getting started

 Create a session pair.
-Aka. `clientId` and `clientSecret`, which are what we use as our API keys:
+Also known as `clientId` and `clientSecret`, which are our API keys:

 ```js
 (async () => {